Black and white line drawing of a handshake.

 • Opening up your relationship made sense in theory but feels harder in practice

-Where do they come from?
+Where does it come from?

 • Attachment wounds that get activated in intimate relationships, especially for people who grew up feeling different, unsafe, or unseen